invertase/react-native-firebase/pages/macstadium.md

 - [Building React Native apps for iOS with MacStadium](#)

-*We're working on more guides on how you take take full advantage of MacStadium*
+*We're working on more guides on how you can take full advantage of your MacStadium subscription.*